-Note: This post was initially published on 10/08/11.
-Because we often receive requests for information on commercial water heater sizing, we’ve updated this article with comprehensive and current information.
-Last updated: 11/14/16.
+Note: This post was originally published on 10/08/11.
+Because we often receive requests for information on commercial water heater sizing, we continue to update this article with comprehensive and current information.

 Commercial Water Heaters vs. Residential Water Heaters

-There’s a BIG difference between sizing a water heater for a residence and sizing a water heater for a commercial application.
+There’s a BIG difference between sizing a water heater for a residence and sizing a water heater for a commercial application, like a restaurant or hotel.
 There isn’t a very wide range of size options for residential water heaters because the majority of homes can get by with the common sizes – a household of four people can easily work around peak usage times and simply not run hot water appliances while people are showering.

 Commercial applications operate under very different circumstances than homes – and each other – so there are a variety of additional factors to consider when accurately sizing a water heater for a business, especially one that requires hot water to stay open.
 Apartment complexes, assisted living facilities, and hotels all have numerous households under one roof, sharing hot water.
 Those people can’t work around peak times, so commercial water heaters must be sized to accommodate all.